Embracing Joy: Don't Let Fear Steal Your Happiness

 • The birth of my children

 However, I never examined what comes after joy.
 What is the next feeling?
 For me, it is a deep-seated fear that something terrible is about to happen.
 It is the sense that I cannot experience extreme happiness without something bad lurking around the corner.
 That, my friends, is foreboding joy.
 It is the thief of joy.
 It is a joy stealer.
 And, worst of all, it is incredibly prevalent.
-Let me give you a recent example.
+Let me give you an example.

 My family rented a Florida home with a pool and a canal in the backyard.
 The weather was perfect.
-My kids are young enough that just having a pool and some sunshine is enough to keep them happy and fulfilled.
-After an incredible day of swimming and playing, my son gave me a huge hug and wouldn’t let go.
+My kids were young enough that just having a pool and some sunshine was enough to keep them happy and fulfilled.
+After an incredible day of swimming and playing, my son hugged me and wouldn’t let go.
 “I love you so much, Daddy.”
 My heart swelled with joy.
 As we got out of the pool, I wrapped him in a towel, and we walked down to the dock to watch the mullet fish jump out of the canal water.
 As four-year-olds often do, he stepped closer and closer to the edge to look at the water below.
 Without warning, images of an alligator snatching my son off the dock invaded my precious moment.
-I pulled my son away from the edge and scanned the water for any signs of danger.
+I pulled my son away from the edge and scanned the water for signs of danger.
 As a New York transplant living in Chicago, I can assure you that I have absolutely no idea what I should be looking for, but that didn’t stop me from trying.
 My wife joined us on the dock, and I was able to snap back into the perfect moment with my family.

 Thoughts of tragedy stealing away a moment of extreme joy is foreboding joy.
 Why does it happen?
 Joy is a feeling that leaves us feeling the most vulnerable.
 By imagining or rehearsing tragedy, we reduce joy in an attempt to minimize our vulnerability.
-According to Brené Brown, “We’re trying to beat vulnerability to the punch.
+Brené Brown states, “We’re trying to beat vulnerability to the punch.
 We don’t want to be blindsided by hurt.
 We don’t want to be caught off-guard, so we literally practice being devastated or never move from self-elected disappointment…Scarcity and fear drive foreboding joy.”

 If you were to ask me if I want more joy in my life, you would get a resounding ‘yes.’
 Of course, I want to experience more joy.
 Who wouldn’t?
 What I have come to realize, however, is that to experience more joy, I have to allow myself to be more vulnerable.
 But how?
 How can I welcome more vulnerability into my life so that I can experience more joy?
 What is the antidote to foreboding joy?
 The answer is simple: Gratitude.

 This isn’t to say that we aren’t all grateful for the amazing things we have in our lives, but we frequently forget to “practice gratitude.”
 What is the difference?
-The difference is actively calling to mind the things we are grateful to have in our life.
+The difference is actively calling to mind the things we are grateful to have in our lives.
 In the moments we feel most vulnerable, it is important to lean into gratitude.
 Gratitude is the opposite of scarcity.
 Gratitude is remembering the abundance of the moment.
 It is examining this snippet of time and recognizing that it is enough and that we are whole and worthy of joy.
 At that moment on the dock, when the terrible images began to swirl, I was able to look at my son and experience immense gratitude for the moment.
 Gratitude for the father-son moment that I hoped would never end.
 And with that gratitude, I was better able to allow vulnerability and joy.

 I will leave you with some key points from Daring Greatly: